How to Get a UK Sponsorship Licence in 2025

-To hire non-UK resident workers, your organisation must hold a valid sponsorship licence.
+To hire most non-UK resident workers, your organisation will need to hold a valid sponsorship licence.
 We are specialists in sponsor licence applications & compliance.

 Sponsoring overseas nationals can provide UK businesses with significant benefits, not least being able to fill much needed skills gaps with talented migrant workers.
 However, applying for a sponsor licence can be a complex process and comes with various responsibilities.